Thursday, October 1, 2020

 Possibly G is getting off early!
 (4:30 p.m.)

-If so, head to Liberty Hill Beer Market for a bite to eat and a brewsky, followed by campfire at Highlands.
+If so, head to Liberty Hill Beer Market for a bite to eat, followed by campfire at Highlands.
 (Maybe they will have live music!)

 (If I don't get off early, I will package up dinner to travel, you can get the growler filled at The Growler Room and we just head to Highlands)